Czech parties closing on deal to hold early election

 Parties accuse the leftist president, who won the EU member's first direct presidential election in January, of flouting constitutional conventions and making a power grab by appointing his ally.

 Rusnok lost a vote of confidence on Wednesday.
-But the vote also revealed cracks in the centre-right coalition, which failed to muster a majority that would give it legitimacy to pressure Zeman to appoint its own candidate as prime minister.
+But the vote revealed cracks in the centre-right coalition with its failure to muster a majority that would give it legitimacy to pressure Zeman to appoint its own candidate as prime minister.

 The break prompted the conservative TOP09 party, part of the former ruling coalition, to join the main leftist parties - the Social Democrats and Communists - in support of a new election.
 TOP09's vote will give a motion to dissolve parliament the needed constitutional majority to pass.

-The former ruling Civic Democrat party will likely vote against dissolution, its caucus head said on Thursday.

-Rusnok's government, in office for a month and including allies of Zeman, has angered parties by dismissing ministry officials and the heads of state railways, even though it seemed unlikely to win parliament's confirmation.
+Rusnok's government, in office for a month and including allies of Zeman, has angered various parties by dismissing senior ministry officials and the heads of the state railways.

-Under the constitution, parliament's resolution on its own dissolution will go to the president.
-He then has to dissolve the house and call a new election to be held within 60 days of that decision.
+Under the constitution, a parliamentary resolution on its own dissolution will go to the president.
+He then has to dissolve the house.
+Zeman has no specific time limit to make the decision but he has spoken in support of an early election.

-Zeman has no time limit to make the decision, and there was debate among politicians about whether he could delay the election to leave Rusnok in place longer and allow a non-parliamentary party of his allies more time to campaign.

-The head of Zeman's office, Vratislav Mynar, was quoted by news website Aktualne.cz as saying Zeman would want to meet party heads before calling an election.
+(The story has been filed again to add dropped word "leader" in the 10th paragraph.)